wytsem/Eetlijst-Indicator/README.md

 ## Files to burn to the flash

-Flash the .bin file onto your ESP8266 module
+Flash the .bin file onto your ESP8266 module, you can flash that file directly to address 0x00000.

 # Connecting to your NodeMCU device